 Once a student and a supervisor have agreed to a supervisory relationship, the thesis supervisor required to complete the Assignment of Thesis Supervisor form and submit it to the ECE Graduate Studies Committee (GSC) Chair.

 A student transferring from the MASc to the MEng must complete the Assignment of Project Supervisor form and submit it to the ECE GSC Chair.

 To formalize the expectations of both students and supervisor, the thesis supervisor and the student must complete the Student-Supervisor Relations form and submit it to the ECE Graduate Studies Committee (GSC) Chair.

 The ECE Department allows students to register only for one term at a time.
 Registration must be completed on-line through the RMC student portal.

-Progress reports must be submitted after each term in which a student is registered, starting with the beginning of the 2nd semester for MASc students and the beginning of the third semester for PhD students.
+Progress Report forms must be submitted at the beginning of each term in which a student is registered, starting with the beginning of the 2nd semester for MASc students and the beginning of the third semester for PhD students.
 A student will not be allowed to register in a subsequent term until the progress report for the previous term has been received.
-There are separate forms for the MASc Progress Report MEng Progress Report and the PhD Progress Report.

 The Progress Report lists the objectives and milestones for the

 previous semester, student comments on progress relative to those

 objectives as well as objectives and milestones for the upcoming